Skip to content

 Microfinance Loan Project

-Since 2014, we have been offering loans to our artisans and other members of the community to encourage livelihood projects.
+Since 2014, we have offered loans to our artisans and other members of the community to encourage livelihood projects.
 We conducted an evaluation at the end of the 5th loan cycle (each cycle lasts 6 months) to see how we were doing.

 Here’s a snapshot of the results: